Bergen Alliance Counseling Services LLC

 College Student Therapy

 Students beginning their college career are faced with many new challenges and opportunities, but at the same time, many are faced with emotional and social challenges.
 Some of the challenges are difficult for these students to meet on their own.
 This occurs most often with students who go away to college and are away from their homes, family, and sense of security.
-They are often faced with leaving the only friends they have and must being the process like kindergarten, making new friends.
-Many must adapt to living with someone else, which can be a wonderful experience, or a nightmare if not compatible.
+They are often faced with leaving the only friends they have and must begin the process like kindergarten, making new friends.
+Many must adapt to living with someone else, which can be a wonderful experience, or a nightmare if not compatible with roommate.
 If you have son/daughter beginning college, or has had difficulty in college, we can assist in helping them become more independent, increase self-esteem, decrease anxiety, implement strategies, and monitor any form of depression.
 We can begin working with your son/daughter during their time off in the summer, or during breaks when they are home.
 We can help prepare them for college and lessen the anticipatory anxiety that occurs to many freshman students.

 When should a parent call for a student already in college: